ecilasun/tinysys/software/SDK/vpu.md

 #define MAKECOLORRGB12(_r, _g, _b) ((((_r&0xF)<<8) | (_b&0xF)<<4) | (_g&0xF))
 ```

+The lowest 4 bits are green, followed by 4 bits of blue, and 4 bits of red.

 The remaining 4 bits are reserved for future and should always be set to zeros.

 ### Back to [SDK Documentation](README.md)